 At the Law Offices of Keegan & Myers PC, our Rocklin divorce attorneys are proud of our extensive experience in all aspects of family law in Placer County and Sacramento.
 We understand the difficulties often associated with contentious matters, including the division of property and assets.
 We have the knowledge and skills necessary to represent you in the most compassionate, caring, and professional manner.

 Get started on your case today and call the Law Offices of Keegan & Myers at (916) 634-0067 to discuss your rights when it comes to property division.
-Schedule your free 30-minutes consultation today!
+Schedule your low-cost 30-minutes consultation today!